How to Get Paint Off Laminate Floor: 8 Easy Methods That Work

 Denatured Alcohol

-Let the alcohol sit there for a few minutes so it can absorb into the paint.
+- Let it sit for a few minutes so it can absorb into the paint.
 Don't rush, or the denatured alcohol can't soak into the paint spot and break it up.

-If there is any remaining paint on your laminate floors, rub it off with a cloth and denatured alcohol.
+- Rub off any remaining paint with a cloth and more denatured alcohol.

 Cleansing Pads